When was that Pyrex pattern or piece introduced?

 Appearing early 1957, these rectangular casseroles were available in two sizes.
 A 548 (1¼ Qt) is more shallow than a 575 (2 Qt), and a 550 lid fits both of them.
 Either size could be purchased individually with a clear Pyrex lid.
 Both sizes were also offered together in a 550 set with one Pyrex lid (550-C) and two flat metal lids (550MC).
 The latter were provided for freezer storage, and were meant to be sealed with freezer tape to be air-tight.

-When Space Savers debuted, they were decorated with Snowflake and Daisy patterns, matching the oval Decorator Casseroles.
-Golden Acorn appeared later, in 1960.
-The Space Saver shape was made for a relatively short time, disappearing in 1964.
+When Space Savers debuted, they were decorated with each of the four Snowflake and Daisy variations, co-ordinating with oval Decorator Casseroles.
+Golden Acorn arrived in 1960.
+Space Saver casseroles had a short lifespan, and were discontinued during early 1963.

 548 Space Saver, White Snowflake on Charcoal.

 This shade of yellow is unique, and it was available only on 300-series & 400-series nesting bowl sets.
 It does not match the yellow 404 of the regular multi-colour set.
 The all-yellow 300-series set remained until early 1963, but the 400-series set disappeared in the late 1950s.